lunartechfreek/pawfect-pups/README.md

 I also chose a sea-salt white for the base colour of the page and a rich black for the font colour.

+I converted some of the HEX colours used into RGBA to change the opacity of them for better accessibilty in certain sections.
+I converted the HEX colours to RGBA using [RGBA Colour Picker](https://rgbacolorpicker.com/hex-to-rgba).

 I used [Contrast Grid Eight Shapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%2383a603%0D%0A%231b4001%0D%0A%23f0deb4%0D%0A%23f6f7eb%0D%0A%23001e1d&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast of all my font colours against the background for accesability.

 <details>